Heritage Site Plaque.

 St. Peters German Lutheran Church, as it was first called, starts its history back in the 1857-58 time frame.1 As a developing community, Waterford welcomed a variety of ethnic immigrants from New England and some European countries.
 This was also a time when other faith-based organizations were developing.
-The Catholics had built the first church in 1851 on south First Street while Methodists and Congregationalist started meeting in the school house in the 1840s.
+Methodists and Congregationalist started meeting in the “little red-brick school house” in the 1840s, while the Catholics had built the first church in 1851 on south First Street.

 A small group of the Germans of the Lutheran faith started meeting with Rev. Goldhammer, pastor of St. John’s Lutheran Church in Burlington.
 The exact meeting place is in question since it could have been at a home or at the public schoolhouse as other protestant groups had been doing.2

-If it was in the public school, it would have been in the little red-brick schoolhouse, built on a lot donated by Village founder Samuel Chapman in 1845, which was located on the southwest corner of Main and Center streets.
+If it was in the public school, it was located on the southwest corner of Main and Center streets.
 Today, the location would be on the northeast corner of Waterford Union High School campus.

-Rev. Titze replaced Rev. Goldhammer and the worship services were relocated to a “commodious” stone church built by the Congregationalists in 1859.3 Today, it is the site of Waterford Union High School, just northwest of the brick schoolhouse – see map insert on previous page.
-No photos are known to exist of this church so its description is largely anecdotal.
+Rev. Titze replaced Rev. Goldhammer and the worship services were relocated to a “commodious” stone church built by the Congregationalists in 1859.3 Today, it is the site of Waterford Union High School, just northwest of the old brick schoolhouse – see map insert on EARLY RELIGIOUS GATHERINGS page.

 Services were held once or twice a month, but only in the German language.
 Over the next few years, the group grew and on January 25, 1864 a committee met and decided it was time to build their own church edifice.